MicroProse: Under Infogrames (2001–2003)

-On December 6, 2000, amist struggling sales and restructurings, Hasbro announced they would entirely sell off Hasbro Interactive, including MicroProse's assets, to French holding company Infogrames Entertainment SA for $100 million, $95 million as 4.5 million common shares of Infogrames and $5 million in cash.
+On December 6, 2000, amidst struggling sales and restructurings, Hasbro announced it would entirely sell off Hasbro Interactive, including MicroProse's assets, to French holding company Infogrames Entertainment SA for $100 million, $95 million as 4.5 million common shares of Infogrames and $5 million in cash.
 The deal was closed on January 29, 2001 with Hasbro Interactive, Inc. being renamed as Infogrames Interactive, Inc.

 After the sale, sales and distribution of MicroProse titles transitioned to Infogrames, Inc. in North America and the company's standalone international divisions everywhere else.
 By this time, the company began a slow phase-out of the brand with many MicroProse branded titles previously released by Hasbro being reissued with Infogrames' logo on the packaging.
 MicroProse's two remaining development studios in Chipping Sodbury and Hunt Valley were rebranded under the Infogrames banner as well, becoming Infogrames Interactive Chippenham Studio and Infogrames Interactive Hunt Valley Studio, respectively.
 The development of X-COM: Alliance was finally aborted in 2002 without a formal announcement.

 The final newly released games released under the MicroProse brand name were X-COM: Enforcer, released in April 2001, Tactical Ops: Assault on Terror, released in April 2002, and Grand Prix 4, released in June 2002.
 In September, Infogrames shuttered the Chippenham studio and aborting the development of an Xbox port of Grand Prix 4 that had been currently worked at in the studio within the process.

 The Hunt Valley studio worked on Monopoly Casino: Vegas Edition for the PC, and then focused on the development of the Xbox title Dungeons & Dragons: Heroes, which was released in October 2003.
-Earlier on in May, Infogrames rebranded all their subsidiaries under the Atari brand; including Infogrames, Inc. becoming Atari, Inc., and Infogrames Interactive, Inc. becoming Atari Interactive, Inc. In November 2003, Atari announced the closure of the Hunt Valley studio, which itself was the last MicroProse studio still operating.
+Earlier on in May, Infogrames rebranded all its subsidiaries under the Atari brand; including Infogrames, Inc. becoming Atari, Inc., and Infogrames Interactive, Inc. becoming Atari Interactive, Inc. In November 2003, Atari announced the closure of the Hunt Valley studio, which itself was the last MicroProse studio still operating.
 However, several game developers now exist in the area, including Firaxis Games and BreakAway Games, who all owe their origin to MicroProse.